Yoto Player Review: Is it worth it and what’s the difference between the Yoto Player and Yoto Mini?

 I decided to make a Yoto card “library system” for my kids recently and here’s why:⁣

 I used to buy the blank “Make your own” cards for each mp3 or audiobook we wanted to turn into a card.
 I would print card covers on sticker paper, cut out the covers, and carefully stick them to individual MYO cards.
-This is a lot of work y’all.
-Not to mention you end up spending quite a bit on the blank cards. ⁣
+This is a LOT of work y’all.
+Not to mention you end up spending quite a bit of $$ on the blank cards. ⁣

 I decided to simply print pictures of our cards and put them in a binder for my kids to choose from (see a video here).
 They each have 4 blank MYO cards (i.e. their “library cards”) with their names on them (I connect them with a loop and adhesive tabs).
 When they want a new audiobook they flip through their binder, point out what they want, and I assign it to their MYO “library card” via the Yoto app on my phone. ⁣